TRIGGERcmd

 The server is also available as a Docker container.
 See the docker/README.md for detailed setup instructions.

-Claude Desktop with Docker:
+Claude Desktop with Docker and mounted token file:

 {